mixpanel/docs/pages/docs/orgs-and-projects/managing-projects.md

 Only project owners and admins can change project settings.

-To change the project’s timezone:
+To change the project's timezone:

 1. In **Project Settings**, select the project.